- Canary Islands

-This is another great beach in Costa Adeje, with calm and clean water, ideal for swimming.
+Playa Torviscas is another great beach in Costa Adeje, with calm and clean water, ideal for swimming.
 It is a great spot to relax and enjoy the beautiful weather and it's situated in a more upmarket area.
-You have meany other beaches nearby, like Playa Fanabe, Playa del Duque and Puerto Colon beach.
+You have many other beaches nearby, like Playa Fanabe, Playa del Duque and Puerto Colon beach.

 We really like this beach, with its clear and calm water, sometimes with a turquoise shade close to the shoreline.
 It is one of the top beaches in Tenerife for families with small children (in our opinion).
 You also have inflatables in the water, which will keep the kids busy for a few hours and give them something to do, while you can enjoy a beer or a cocktail.
 We fell like this beach has a more relaxed vibe compared to other nearby beaches, but you still have plenty of restaurants and shops in the proximity.

-The beach in town is usually busy and full of tourists, but you only have to walk for a few minutes to find a more quiet and remote spot if you want to escape the crowds.
+The town beach is usually busy and full of tourists, but you only have to walk for a few minutes to find a more quiet and remote spot if you want to escape the crowds.

-This is not in the south of the island, but it's definitely one of the best white sand beaches in Tenerife (the sand is actually more golden colour).
+This beach is not in the south of the island, but it's definitely one of the best white sand beaches in Tenerife (the sand is actually more of a golden color).

-As we said in the beginning, Tenerife doesn't get many natural beaches with light coloured sand, so Las Teresitas is a man made beach, with sand imported here from Africa, beautiful palm trees, luxurious sand beds and all the facilities that you can think of.
+As we said in the beginning, Tenerife doesn't get many natural beaches with light-colored sand, so Las Teresitas is a man-made beach, with sand imported here from Africa, beautiful palm trees, luxurious sand beds and all the facilities that you can think of.

 We know than many people don't like the black sand beaches that are specific to Tenerife, but there are a few beautiful ones, that should not be missed.

-We actually love this beaches that are so typical to Tenerife, as they usually have a wild vibe and come with dramatic scenery, very different from the beaches situated in the resorts.
+We actually love these beaches that are so typical to Tenerife, as they usually have a wild vibe and come with dramatic scenery, very different from the beaches situated in the resorts.

 Although swimming at this beach is considered dangerous (and it's often forbidden by the red flag put up by the lifeguards), the dark black sand, the palm trees and the view of La Gomera, all make this a wonderful place to spend the day.